 A unique, multidisciplinary program, the Master of Liberal Arts (MLA) in Gastronomy encompasses the arts, the humanities, and the natural and social sciences.
 Students in the program examine the role of food in historical and contemporary societies from a variety of perspectives.

-Master of Liberal Arts in Gastronomy concentration in Business students develop the managerial, financial, marketing, and gastronomic skills needed for a successful career.
+Master of Liberal Arts in Gastronomy focus area in Business students develop the managerial, financial, marketing, and gastronomic skills needed for a successful career.

-The Master of Liberal Arts in Gastronomy concentration in Communication offers a critical analysis of food and culture in print, film, photography, television, the visual arts, and digital media.
+The Master of Liberal Arts in Gastronomy focus area in Communication offers a critical analysis of food and culture in print, film, photography, television, the visual arts, and digital media.